Search for an answer

 What is undergraduate study?

-Undergraduate study is study undertaken after you finish secondary school, therefore it is often referred to as post-secondary education.
-It is typically undertaken at a higher education institution, such as a university.
+Undergraduate study refers to university-level education undertaken after completing secondary school.
+It is a type of post-secondary education and is typically undertaken at a higher education institution, such as a university.

 The most common type of undergraduate study is the bachelor's degree, which usually takes three to four years to complete.
 If a student achieves a strong course weighted average (CWA), they may be invited to complete an additional year and graduate with honours, subject to availability.